-Students not meeting these published admission requirements are encouraged to contact the BSW Program Director for more information.
-At the discretion of the department, on rare occasions a student may be formally admitted into the BSW program with a GPA below 2.5, following consideration of their academic history.
+Students who do not meet these published admission requirements are encouraged to contact the BSW Program Director to discuss their degree options.
+At the discretion of the department, on rare occasions a student may be formally admitted into the BSW program with a GPA below 2.5, following consideration of their academic history and ability to raise the GPA by graduation.